 12. NOTE: These simulated PES spectra show the energy of all of the electrons in the atom.
-The more negative the energy, the lower the energy, the more energy that is required to remove the electron.
-The term binding energy represents the energy required to remove an electron from an atom.
+The more negative the energy of the electron, the lower the energy of the electron, the more energy that is required to remove the electron.
+The term binding energy represents the energy that binds the electron at a distance from the nucleus, and it is the amount of energy required to remove an electron from an atom.
 So looking at the PES for boron (Figure IV) and knowing the electron configuration for boron, estimate the binding energy for a 1s electron in boron, a 2s electron and a 2p electron.